Tracking the Equator Principles

-The Equator Principles are a risk management framework, created and adopted by financial institutions, for determining, assessing and managing environmental and social risks in financing projects.
-Currently, 105 Equator Principles Financial Institutions (EPFIs) in 37 countries worldwide have officially adopted the EPs, covering over 70 percent of international Project Finance debt in emerging markets.
-Since their introduction in 2003, the Principles have become the de facto standard for all banks and investors on how to deal with potential and environmental effects of large scale projects to be financed.
+The Equator Principles (EPs) are a risk management framework, created and adopted by financial institutions, for determining, assessing and managing environmental and social risks in financing projects.
+Currently, 138 Equator Principles Financial Institutions (EPFIs) in 38 countries worldwide have officially adopted the EPs.
+Since their introduction in 2003, the Principles have become the de facto standard for banks and investors on how to deal with potential social and environmental effects of large scale projects to be financed.

 The EPs apply globally, to all industry sectors and to five financial products:

 Project Finance Advisory Services (where total project capital costs are US$10m or more)